 : Warmth and Aroma

-Spices like cinnamon, nutmeg, and cardamom add warmth and aroma to your Christmas bread.
+Spices like cinnamon, nutmeg, and cardamom add warmth and aroma to your Winter holiday bread.
 They evoke the feeling of the season with a blend of comforting smells and flavors.
 A little goes a long way, so use them judiciously.

 Dried Fruits